Search

 How to Memorize Maps Based On The Continents

-First, we want to look at maps as objects and understand them spatially.
+First, start to look at maps as objects and think about them spatially.

 The continents numbered for committing to memory

-Different schools around the world count the continents differently, but most parts of the world use the seven continent model.
-I’ve numbered them on this map for ease of using a very simple memory technique.
+Most use the seven continent model, as have I. I’ve numbered them on this map for ease of using a very simple memory technique.

 Mnemonic example of how to memorize a map using the pegword method